parente/tott/doc/index.rst

 * want a gently guided introduction to a variety of software tools,
 * want dedicated time to practice coding in a collaborative environment,
 * want to improve your ability to tame unfamiliar languages and libraries,
-* think learning a bit about git, Python, jQuery, NodeJS, MongoDB, Sinatra, and other tools sounds like fun.
+* think learning a bit about tools such as git, Python, jQuery, NodeJS, MongoDB, and Sinatra sounds like fun.

 Why
 ===